AdShift/AdShift-iOS/README.md

 import AdshiftSDK
 ```

-To integrate the ADShift SDK, simply call the `setApiKey` method with your unique API key.
+To integrate the AdShift SDK, simply call the `setApiKey` method with your unique API key.

 ```swift
 Adshift.shared.setApiKey(apiKey: "[YOUR_API_KEY]")